diannemarsh/asgroup-instance-terminator/README.md

 ===========================

 1. Clone this repository
 2. Configure AWS Credentials (Open asgroup-instance-terminator/src/main/resources/AwsCredentials.properties and provide your aws account details)
+3. Configure redis details in asgroup-instance-terminator/src/main/resources/sample-application.properties (redis.host,
+redis.password,redis.port)
-3. For Unit tests to be successful (Open asgroup-instance-terminator/src/test/resources/sample-application-test.properties and provide a test auto scaling group name present in your account.)
+4. For Unit tests to be successful (Open asgroup-instance-terminator/src/test/resources/sample-application-test .properties and provide a test auto scaling group name present in your account.)
-4. mvn clean install
+5. mvn clean install
-5. Run the application java -jar asgroup-instance-terminator-1.0.0-SNAPSHOT.jar (Logs will be generated in a file called app.log in the same directory from where you run the job)
+6. Run the application java -jar asgroup-instance-terminator-1.0.0-SNAPSHOT.jar (Logs will be generated in a file called app.log in the same directory from where you run the job)

 What can be configured
 ===========================